thomasgolian/network-engineering-labs/ospf-multi-area-cost-backbone-fail-lab/readme.md

 Connected routes may/will override OSPF interface cost manipulation.

 I learned more about multi-area OSPF design and what information edge Areas need in order to exchange OSPF LSAs.
-Conceptually, it helped us me deeper into building multi area OSPF from scratch.

 While configuring OSPF Areas on ABRs, I realized entering the <network 10.0.0.0 0.0.255.255 area {}> command would cause a conflict if entered twice with two areas.
-Yes, I could create more specific wildcard masks for the ABRs, but for the focus of this Lab I've decided to configure ABR OSPF areas directly on the interface.
+Yes, I could create more specific wildcard masks for the ABRs, but for the focus of this Lab I decided to configure ABR OSPF areas directly on the interface.

 Learned more about LSDB and why some OSPF router information is stored, whilst some is not.
 As by design.

-OSPF path selection is based on the SPF algorithm, not just visible topology.

 Troubleshooting requires validating both the control plane (LSDB) and data plane (routing table).